 I’m a big fan of Joe Wright.
-Not everyone is- and I’m well aware of the fact of the fact that he’s made a couple stinkers- but I think that, when he has good material to draw from, he has the capacity to make a really great movie.
-Although nothing will top Pride & Prejudice (2005) for me, I think that Atonement (Ian McEwan) is a shining example of that.
+Not everyone is— and I’m well aware of the fact that he’s made a couple of stinkers— but I think that, when he has good material to draw from, he has the capacity to make a really great movie.
+Although nothing will top Pride & Prejudice (2005) for me, I think that Atonement (2007) is a shining example of that.

 I watched the movie a few years back based on my sister’s recommendation, and I remember the first forty minutes leaving me in awe.
-Going in with no knowledge of the plot, that is probably the most common reaction, because the pace is rapid, calculated, and surprisingly respectful of the importance of perspective.
-Three years later, I happen to be searching for a book to pass the days in quarantine, and this just happened to be first on my shelf.
+Going in with no knowledge of the plot, that is probably the most common reaction, because the pace is rapid, calculated, and surprisingly balanced in perspective.
+Three years later, I happen to be searching for a book to pass the days in quarantine, and the original book just happened to be first on my shelf.
 Perfect.
 I read it, took some notes, rewatched the movie, and here we are.

 Conveniently, the book is split up into four parts, much like the movie (with the occasional flashback).
 It’s third person, although it more or less picks one character to study during each chapter.
 I will take the liberty of inventing names for the sections.